Airport Lounge Access

 United Club Lounges

 The United Club Infinite and United Club Business cards from Chase offer complimentary United Club membership to primary cardholders.
 United Club members receive complimentary access to United Club lounges when flying United.
-Also, United Explorer cardholders receive two United Club passes annually as a card benefit.
+Also, United Explorer cardholders also receive two United Club passes annually as a card benefit.
+It is important to note these United Club passes can no longer be shared or given to others.

 American Airlines Admirals Club Lounges

 The Citi AAdvantage Executive World Elite Mastercard offers complimentary Admirals Club membership to cardholders (including authorized users).
-Admirals Club members received complimentary access to Admirals Club lounges when flying American.
+Admirals Club members receive complimentary access to Admirals Club lounges when flying American.

 Step 4: Other Ways to Access Airport Lounges